-The NSFG was conducted periodically between 1973 and 2002, continuously from 2006–2010, and after a break of 15 months, continuously from 2011–2019, by the NCHS, CDC.
+The NSFG was conducted periodically between 1973 and 2002, continuously in 2006–2010, and after a break of 15 months, continuously in 2011–2019, by the National Center for Health Statistics (NCHS), CDC.
 Each year, about 13,500 households will be screened, with about 5,000 participants interviewed annually.
 Participation in the NSFG is completely voluntary and confidential.
 Interviews are expected to average 50 minutes for males and 75 minutes for females.
-The response rate during the 2011–2019 data collection period ranged from 64.5% to 74%, and the cumulative response rate for this eight-year fieldwork period was 67.7%.
+The response rate during the 2011–2019 data collection period ranged from 64.5% to 74.0%, and the cumulative response rate for this 8-year fieldwork period was 67.7%.

-NSFG data users include the DHHS programs that fund the survey, including CDC/NCHS and 11 others within DHSS:
+NSFG data users include the DHHS programs that fund the survey, including CDC/NCHS and eleven others within the Department of Health and Human Services:

 Eunice Kennedy Shriver National Institute for Child Health and Human Development (NIH/NICHD)